jobinesh/micro-java-samples/helidon/hr-service-mp/README.md

 # Helidon Example: hr-service-mp

-This example implements a simple Hello World REST service using MicroProfile
+This example implements a simple Hello World REST service using MicroProfile.
+You can read more about this exmple here: https://link.medium.com/uXATLoOb2R

 ## Prerequisites